Penelope is retired but teaches English in Rome. She is a published feature writer, playwright and poet.

 - Put the slices of bread in the egg and milk to soak briefly.

-- Transfer the soaked bread slices in a frying pan and fry well on one side.
+- Transfer the soaked bread slices to a frying pan and fry well on one side.

 - Turn them over and fry lightly on the other side.